Mary Winter Fisher: Death and legacy

-Later in life, Fisher developed breast cancer and eventually died of the disease at the age of 61 on May 30, 1928.
+Later in life, Fisher diagnosed with breast cancer and eventually succumbed to the disease at the age of 61 on May 30, 1928.

-The Dr. Mary Fisher Clinic, now known as the Pagosa Springs Medical Center is named after her, as is the Dr. Mary Fisher Medical Foundation, and the Dr. Mary Fisher Park in Pagosa Springs.
+She is honored in several ways in Pagosa Springs Medical Center is named after her, as is the Dr. Mary Fisher Medical Foundation, and the Dr. Mary Fisher Park in Pagosa Springs.

-Her former home at 138 Pagosa Street where she first operated her medical practice, is designated as a historic landmark.
+Her former residence at 138 Pagosa Street where she first operated her medical practice, has been designated a historic landmark..

+She was survived by her brother, William Scripps Winter, her sister Lizzie Thomas and a nephew, Thornton Thomas.
+She was related to the Scripps family of San Diego, California, including Edward W. Scripps, a newspaper publisher, Ellen Browning Scripps, a journalist and philanthropist, James E. Scripps, a journalist, Samuel H. Scripps, a philanthropist of dance and theater.